halyph/mind-flow/docs/blog/2015/2015-02-02-scripting-in-scala.md

 > `scala [ <option> ]... [ <torun> <argument>... ]`
 >
 > The `scala` utility runs Scala code using a Java runtime environment.
 >
 >If a **script** file is specified to run, then the file is read and all Scala statements and declarations in the file are processed in order.
 Any arguments specified will be available via the argsvariable.
 >
 >Script files may have an **optional header** that is ignored if present.
 There are two ways to format the header: either beginning with #! and ending with !#, or beginning with ::#! and ending with ::!#.
 >
 > Such a header must have each header boundary start at the beginning of a line.
 Headers can be used to make stand-alone script files, as shown in the examples below.
 >
 >Here is a complete Scala script (**check.sh**) for Unix:
 >
->```
+>```bash
 >#!/bin/sh
 >exec scala "$0" "$@"
 >!#
 >Console.println("Hello, world!")
 >argv.toList foreach Console.println
 >```
+>
 >Here is a complete Scala script (**check.bat**) for MS Windows:
 >
->```
+>```batch
 >::#!
 >@echo off
 >call scala %0 %*